-You can reduce the cost of routing by configuring a site to route data via a virtual overlay transit node.
+The traffic between two nodes can be influenced to pick transit node as an intermediate hop by adjusting the route cost.
 Transit nodes are used to route data to non-adjacent nodes.
-For example, if three nodes are connected in series A-B-C, then data from A to C can be routed via B. You can specify the transit node and the sites to be routed via the transit node in the SD-WAN Orchestrator for On-premises.
+For example, if three nodes are connected in series A-B-C, then data from A to C can be routed via B. You can specify the transit node and the sites to be routed through the transit node in the Citrix SD-WAN Orchestrator service.
 The virtual paths are chosen in the ascending order of cost.
 Lower the cost, higher the priority.